rmuller/infomas-asl/README.md

 INFOMAS ASL contains all open sourced code from the INFOMAS PCM Application Suite.
 All code is licensed by the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), so it can be used by both open source and commercial projects.

-The INFOMAS PCM Application Suite is a commercial SaaS based Product Content Management (also known as PIM, Product Information Management) Application.
+The INFOMAS PCM Application Suite is a commercial Product Content Management (also known as PIM, Product Information Management) Application.
 For more information, visit http://www.xiam.nl.

 ## Quick Facts
-+ Language: Java 6 SE
++ Language: Java 6 SE or better (tested with both Sun JDK 6 and 7)
 + Build System: Maven 3
 + Apache License, Version 2.0
-+ Maven Artifacts are (currently) not available from central maven but can be downloaded from GitHub (see menu option "Downloads")
++ Maven Artifacts are available from central maven

 ## Modules
 Currently INFOMAS ASL contains the following modules: